When London Became An Island

 the holds in 1854.

 The hazards of the Min were brought home to Richards on several occasions, the first being in the first week of October when an outward bound merchant ship, apparently the Lord Warrington, ran aground on a sandbank.
 This was probably one of the large banks to the north of Woufou Island, hidden at high water.
-The ship was carrying a full cargo and must have been stuck fast as it took two days to re-float her, but when she was eventually freed Richards ordered a pinnace to escort her out to sea.
+The ship was carrying a full cargo and must have been stuck fast as it took two days to re-float her, but when she was eventually freed Richards ordered the pinnace to escort her out to sea.
 A few days later a clipper got into difficulties.
 It was the John Bunyan.
 How ironic it would have been if this ship, which had salvaged British pride when the Oriental made her record breaking run to London, had foundered in the same year and in the same waters as her American rival.
 However, strenuous efforts, which included assistance given by the cutter from the Saracen, to rescue the John Bunyan and her cargo of tea were successful and she was able to depart.

 The following month it was the Saracen itself that got into trouble – twice.
 Survey ships were, by their very nature, at risk when engaged in their work.
-At the end of the C18th, Jean-François de Galaup, comte de La Pérouse, the French answer to the simply named Captain Cook, sailed from Australia having left journals, charts (wonderfully drawn) and letters to be forwarded to France by the British.
+At the end of the C18th, Jean-François de Galaup, comte de La Pérouse, the French answer to the simply named Captain James Cook, sailed from Australia having left journals, charts (wonderfully drawn) and letters to be forwarded to France by the British.
 The documents arrived safely but the expedition subsequently vanished.
 Not until many years later was some evidence found to suggest Lapérouse’s ships had run aground on a Pacific island.
 There was no chance that the Saracen would disappear without trace on the Min, nonetheless it was always possible she could have been wrecked.

 The first incident occurred when the Saracen was coming down the river and ran aground on a paddy field.
 This may have been because she was sailing close to the shore to avoid the Half Tide Rock but, unfortunately, a depth of two fathoms was not enough to allow her clear passage.
 As the tide ebbed the Saracen began settle on the mud and heel over and she came to rest at an angle of about 45 degrees.
 The crew quickly improvised to stop their ship falling further and outriggers and a large Chinese boat were used to prop her up until the tide began to flood again.
 The second incident was potentially more serious and occurred on the south side of the Mingan Pass.
 A little after 8.30 in the morning the Saracen was tacking towards the pass when she suddenly lost the wind and was carried by eddies towards the Scout Rock, where she was ‘held by the heel’.
 Fortunately, the rising tide eventually lifted the ship clear but then she began to be carried towards other, unamed, rocks.
 Skilful handling prevented this happening but no sooner was the brig through the Mingan Pass than she ran agound on a sandbank, again in two fathoms.
 This time a kedge, a light anchor, was dropped some distance from the port bow and allowing the ship to be hauled free.
 All the drama was over by noon, but it had been some morning.